Kotlin/KEEP/proposals/stdlib/result.md

 inline fun <T> Result<T>.onFailure(action: (exception: Throwable) -> Unit): Result<T>
 ```

-All of the functions have self-explanatory consistent names that follow established tradition in Kotlin Standard library
+The functions have self-explanatory consistent names that follow established tradition in the Kotlin Standard library
 and establish the following additional conventions:

 * Functions that can throw previously suppressed (captured) exception are named